\( \DeclareMathOperator{cosec}{cosec} \)

 Optimisation problems.

-Here is an exam-style questions on this statement:
+Here are some exam-style questions on this statement:

 Here are some Advanced Starters on this statement: